joakim/calendar/FAQ.md

 8 "months" was chosen because 45 days is cleanly divisible by 9 to achieve "weeks" of `3 * 3` days, a [very flexible and powerful construct](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages).
 While one could achieve the same by only using 4 quarters of 90 calendar days, practicality demands smaller "months".
 8 "months" of the year and 9 "weekdays" are also small enough sets to be easily memorized, an important consideration.
 While 45 days are 15 days more than a 30-day month, it is not an unreasonably large period.

-There is also an elegance in dividing the year by two, three times.
-The result is an even and balanced division of the year, with 4 of the intercalary days evenly distributed throughout, leaving just enough room for `3 * 3` day "weeks" in between.
+There is also an elegance in dividing the year by two, three times, like cell division in nature.
+The result is an even and balanced division of the year, with the intercalary days distributed throughout, leaving just enough room for 40 "weeks" of `3 * 3` days.

 To summarize: The advantages gained by dividing the year into 8 "months" and 40 "weeks" outweigh the disadvantage of being unfamiliar.
 A new calendar should not strive to uphold the requirements of the past.
 Instead, it should meet the demands of tomorrow's dynamic society.